Matthew Fontaine Maury: Legacy

+Maury's Wind and Current Charts provided a model for a class of charts that continue to the present as "Pilot Charts" or "Routeing Charts".
+Well into the 20th Century, the U.S. charts carried an acknowledgement to Maury as the originator of the series.

+Maury has been honoured in a number of ways, including statues, and the naming of buildings, ships, paths, and natural features in his memory.
+These memorials have been contested due to Maury's role as a confederate officer and advocate.
+An early example of this was the action of the Salem Marine Society during the American Civil War.
+When Maury was in charge of the Naval Observatory, the Society elected him an honorary member on account of his labours to lessen the destruction of life and property on the sea.
+But they expelled him "when he turned traitor and sided with the rebels", and turned his portrait to the wall, hung head-down.
+The protests following the death of George Floyd in May 2020 led to calls for the removal of statues of confederate politicians and military leaders, and the removal of their names from buildings, and Maury was among those targeted.

-Buildings on several college campuses are named in his memory.
+Buildings on several college campuses have been named in his memory.
 Maury Hall was the home of the Naval Science Department at the University of Virginia and headquarters of the university's Navy ROTC battalion until being renamed in 2022.
 The original building of the College of William & Mary Virginia Institute of Marine Science was named Maury Hall as well, but renamed York River Hall in 2020.
 Another Maury Hall housed the Electrical and Computer Engineering Department and the Robotics and Control Engineering Department at the United States Naval Academy in Annapolis, Maryland.
 On February 17, 2023, the Academy announced that it had renamed this building in honor of Jimmy Carter, the only Naval Academy graduate to become President of the United States.
 The change had been recommended by a naming commission created by federal law to reexamine Confederate-related names and symbols on military installations.
 James Madison University also has a Maury Hall, the university's first academic and administrative building.
 In the wake of the 2020 George Floyd protests, JMU student organizations called for renaming the building.
 On Monday, June 22, 2020, hearing the calls of students and alums, the university president announced it would recommend to the JMU board of visitors to rename Maury Hall, along with Ashby Hall and Jackson Hall.